Claiming compensation after a motor vehicle accident can be a very complex process.

 If you are eligible, you have a period of three years from the date of the car accident in which to start a claim for damages.
 This time limit is likely to see numerous unrepresented claimants commencing claims in the coming months.

 Many of these claimants will receive offers from insurers that may not accurately reflect the amount they are entitled to.
 Without a solid understanding of the complexity involved in how claims are assessed, it can be very difficult for an unrepresented claimant to work out whether they are being offered a reasonable settlement amount or not.
 It is tempting to accept an offer and be done with it, but this is not always wise.

 Additionally, some settlement agreements proposed by insurance companies extinguish your right to make any further claim in relation to the injuries you’ve suffered, depriving you of the possibility of greater compensation from a common law claim, for example.

 The insurer may also deny the claim on the basis of a technicality in the legislation or claim you contributed to the accident which caused the injury.
 In both situations, the services of an experienced compensation lawyer in answering the insurance company’s claims can prove invaluable.

 When there is a dispute or disagreement about a CTP insurer’s settlement offer for a personal injury claim that occurred after 1 December 2017, a claimant can request an Insurer Internal Review within 28 days after receiving the insurer’s decision.

 If a claimant remains dissatisfied after this review process, they may apply to SIRA’s Dispute Resolution Service (DRS) to try and resolve the issues or receive an independent determination of the dispute.

 Some commentators have described this process as almost impossible to navigate for an unrepresented claimant.
-Not only does it impose a heavy administrative burden on a claimant, there are time limits for both processes which add stress and worry to the life of a person who is usually still recovering from an injury.
+Not only does it impose a heavy administrative burden on a claimant, but there are also time limits for both processes which add stress and worry to the life of a person who is usually still recovering from an injury.